 What is Mass Coral spawning?

-Once a year, on the fourth month, around four days after the full moon, our corals seed the seas with new life!
+Once a year, on the fourth month, around four days after the fourth full moon of the year, our corals seed the seas with new life!

 Some corals release their eggs and sperm all the same time.
 Called broadcast spawners, these mass spawning events usually occur once a year, a few nights after full moon.